aptible/deploy-demo-preview-example/README.md

   - `secrets.APTIBLE_ROBOT_PASSWORD`: Aptible robot account password
   - `secrets.DOCKERHUB_USERNAME`: DockerHub username for pushing images and deploying to Aptible
   - `secrets.DOCKERHUB_TOKEN`: DockerHub access token for authentication
-  - `secrets.DOCKERHUB_PASSWORD`: DockerHub password for Deplpy to Aptible step
+  - `secrets.DOCKERHUB_PASSWORD`: DockerHub password for Deploy to Aptible step

 - **Configurable environment variables** (can be modified in the workflow file):
   - `APTIBLE_ENVIRONMENT`: The Aptible environment to deploy to (default: `preview-apps`)